shishupal082/ftp-application/FTP/app_readme.txt

   credentialFilePath: "/client_secret_o-auth-sheets-api.json"
   localServerPort: 8888

+It will convert:
+    - excelSheetData to csv data
+    - googleSheetData to csv data
-It will convert excel data to csv data as per configuration added in meta-data/app_env_config_4.yml Sequence of operation
+    - csvData to csv data
+    as per configuration added in meta-data/app_env_config_4.yml Sequence of operation
 - dateFormat, timeFormat and dateTimeFormat [Only used for excel sheet reading not for google sheet]
 - change \n to ; and , to ...